hsklein/Simprovise/docs/source/tutorial.rst

   yet include resource acquire timeouts, we can ignore throughRequest for now.
-* :class:`SimResourcePool` (and all resource assignment agent classes) has a queued_resource_requests() methods that returns all resource requests.
+* :class:`SimResourcePool` (and all resource assignment agent classes) has a :meth:`queued_resource_requests` method that returns all resource requests.
   If a priority function has been assigned to the agent (as we did in bank2), the requests are returned in priority order (and FIFO within priority);
   otherwise they are returned in FIFO order.